End-to-end scenario for the Fleet Management sample application

 If you're prompted to reload the demo data, click Yes.

-When the data is finished loading, click Close.
+When the data is finished loading, select Close.

 Use the Fleet Management application to rent a vehicle

-Open Internet Explorer, and sign into Microsoft Dynamics 365 for Finance and Operations.
+Open Internet Explorer, and sign into the Finance and Operations application.

 From the Dashboard, open the navigation bar and go to Fleet Management > Common > Customers > Customer.

-On the Action Pane, click the Microsoft Office logo, then click on Customers under **Export to Excel **to send the information in the grid view to a Microsoft Excel spreadsheet.
+On the Action Pane, select the Microsoft Office logo, then select Customers under Export to Excel to send the information in the grid view to a Microsoft Excel spreadsheet.
 This operation can take some time.

 When prompted, click Open to view the data in Excel.

-To switch to the Details view, click on a value in the First Name column.
+To switch to the Details view, select a value in the First Name column.

 Click Show list to show the navigation list.